MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/devices/teams-panels.md

 Para usar painéis do Teams, você precisa da Licença Padrão de Salas do [Microsoft Teams.](https://docs.microsoft.com/MicrosoftTeams/rooms/rooms-licensing)

 > [!Note]
-> Se você já tiver as Salas do Microsoft Teams implantadas no espaço de reunião onde você está instalando painéis do Teams, não precisará de licença adicional para usar painéis do Teams.
+> Se você já tiver as Salas do Microsoft Teams implantadas no espaço de reunião onde você está instalando painéis do Teams, não precisará de uma licença adicional para usar painéis do Teams.

 ## <a name="deploy-teams-panels-devices"></a>Implantar dispositivos de painéis do Teams